Electoral district of Ku-ring-gai: History

-Ku-ring-gai is one of four current electorates in the New South Wales Legislative Assembly to have been held by two Premiers of New South Wales while in office.
+At the time of its abolition, Ku-ring-gai was one of four electorates in the New South Wales Legislative Assembly that had been held by two Premiers of New South Wales while in office.
 Both Premiers Greiner and O'Farrell held Ku-ring-gai while in office.
 The other three electorates being Maroubra, Willoughby and Wollondilly.

-As a result of a redistribution in 2021, Ku-ring-gai will be abolished at the 2023 election and largely replaced by Wahroonga.
+As a result of a redistribution in 2021, Ku-ring-gai was abolished at the 2023 election, largely replaced by Wahroonga.